 Job Seekers Checklist & Toolkit

-It’s helpful to have a plan when job searching, and if you are seeking employment after graduation these steps should be part of your weekly schedule.
+It’s helpful to have a plan when job searching, and if you are seeking employment these steps should be part of your weekly schedule.
 Use this checklist & toolkit to take action steps and stay on track during your job search.

 Review the Job Seekers Toolkit